-6. How will health plans pay subcontractors for conducting health home care management services?
+4. How will Managed Care Plans pay subcontractors for conducting Health Home care management services?

 HCPCS codes are not required on Health Home claims.
-In general, Health Homes are responsible for making decisions on coding; DOH cannot make billing or coding recommendations.
+In general, Health Homes are responsible for making decision on coding; The Department cannot make billing or coding recommendations.

-8. Currently there are limits to providing billable services for clients who are either inpatients or incarcerated.
-In what instances can Health Home services be provided, and billed for, if someone is receiving inpatient services or is incarcerated.
+6. Currently there are limits to providing billable services for clients who are either impatient or incarcerated.
+In what instances can Health Home services be provided, and billed for, if someone is receiving impatient services or is incarcerated.

 Health Homes cannot bill for Health Home services when members are either admitted to an Institute for Mental Disease (IMD) inpatient facility or incarcerated.
-Inpatient facilities should have discharge planners to assist with transitions to a Health Home.
+Inpatient facilities should have discharge planners to assist with transition to a Health Home.
 Incarcerated individuals will have case management provided through the NYS Department of Corrections.
-There may be some situations in which care management can be provided subject to Olmsted Laws, further guidance will be provided when the applicability of these laws to Health Home services has been determined.
+There may be some situations in which care management can be provided.

-10. How much of the health home PMPM may be retained for administrative services such as HIT?
+7. How much of the Health Home PMPM may be retained for administrative services such as HIT?

-The state has provided guidance that no more than 6% of the Health Home payment should be retained for administrative purposes some of which may go to Managed Care Plans and 3% for the lead Health Home.
+The state has provided guidance that no more than 6% of the Health Home payment should be retained for administrative purposes, 3% for Managed Care Plans and 3% for the lead Health Home.
 Health Homes may also be investing in HIT and have other infrastructure costs and the State has not restricted the amount the Health Home may retain but have encouraged as much of the PMPM as possible should be used for direct Health Home services.

 The current base rates for Upstate and Downstate have been posted on Health Home website.
 The base rates are adjusted by member acuity and thus will differ depending on the member.

 This information can be found on the Health Home website.
 Please use this link: http://www.health.ny.gov/health_care/medicaid/program/medicaid_health_homes/rate_information.htm

 There is no calculated average monthly rate.
 The current base rates for Upstate and Downstate have been posted on Health Home website http://www.health.ny.gov/health_care/medicaid/program/medicaid_health_homes/.
 The base rates are adjusted by member acuity.

 Quality withholds are no longer included in the current Health Home model.
-An amendment to the Health Home State Plan to characterize a gain sharing process has been submitted to the federal Centers for Medicare and Medicaid Services (CMS).
-DOH recently responded to questions and is awaiting a response from CMS.
+An amendment to the Health Home State Plan to characterize a shared savings model has been submitted to the federal Centers for Medicare and Medicaid Services (CMS).
+The Department is developing a shared savings model based on guidance distributed by CMS.

-Sharing of information about administrative fees for individual Health Home is not a State requirement.
+Sharing of information about administrative fees for individual Health Homes is not a State requirement.
 If a Health Home wants to share that information they may do so.

-NEW 18.
-Are there any issues with continuing to serve current clients who are dual eligibles?
+14. Are there any issues with continuing to serve current clients who are dual eligible?